STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] Asia     Europe   Africa   Americas Oceania
     ## Levels: Africa Americas Asia Europe Oceania

+This shows us the 6 different possible values for the categorical variable 'continent'.

-To find the typical values (mean, median), spread, distribution use the summary function
+To find the typical values (mean, median), spread, and distribution of each variable in a dataset, we can use the 'summary' function:

 ``` r
 summary(gapminder)